vesoft-inc/nebula-docs/docs/manual-EN/2.query-language/4.statement-syntax/1.data-definition-statements/TTL.md

 ## Dropping TTL

-If you have set a TTL value for a field and later decide do not want it to ever automatically expire, you can drop the TTL value, set it to an empty string or invalidate it by setting it to 0 or -1.
+If you have set a TTL value for a field and later decide do not want it to ever automatically expire, you can drop the TTL value, set it to an empty string or invalidate it by setting it to 0.

 ```ngql
 nebula> ALTER TAG t1 ttl_col = ""; -- drop ttl attribute;